mkraft/fides/README.md

 Fides assumes the use of Rails conventions, so if there's something that needs overriding just open a bug or shoot me a pull request.

+## Caveats

+Fides currently only functions with PostgreSQL.
+Please feel free to contribute other adapters.

 ## Contributing

 1. Fork it